Sarcomere-Dynamics/Sarcomere_Dynamics_Resources/docs/Flash CLI.md

 # ArtusAPI Flash CLI Tool Information

 ## Introduction
-The ArtusAPI Flash CLI tool is used for updating firmware on the controllers on the Artus hands that the ArtusAPI supports.
+The ArtusAPI Flash CLI tool is used for updating firmware of the controllers on the Artus hands that the ArtusAPI supports.

 ## 1. Usage
 ### 1.1 Initial Arguments